 Ready to get started?

-We have worked with SharePoint since its roots in Microsoft CMS 2003, and with all formal SharePoint versions starting at 2007.
+We have worked with SharePoint since its roots in Microsoft CMS 2003, and with all formal SharePoint versions starting in 2007.
 This is our top expertise.
 We’ve provided implementation services for Microsoft 365 since its inception in 2010 and have experience in all Microsoft 365 workloads, like SharePoint Online.

-As a 19-time Microsoft Gold Partner, Imaginet simplifies your organizational chaos by unifying your cloud-based products into a singular SharePoint Intranet experience.
+As a Microsoft Gold Partner, Imaginet simplifies your organizational chaos by unifying your cloud-based products into a singular SharePoint Intranet experience.

 Imaginet is your trusted technology partner who turns your business innovation ideas into reality.
 20+ years | 1200+ satisfied customers | 2500+ successful engagements.
 Primary services include Web Application Development, Mobile App Development, and SharePoint consulting services, with additional specialties in Power BI & Business Intelligence, Office 365, Azure, Visual Studio, TFS, & Azure DevOps, Teams, and more.
 Located in the United States and Canada with services offered worldwide.
 Contact us today at email@example.com or 1-800-989-6022.